GoUpNumber/gun.fun/src/bet/betting.md

 2. Whether an offer is a real offer or an encrypted message or otherwise random gibberish.
 3. Who won the bet (they don't know who bet on what).

-The basic summary of this is that privacy for the offerer is relatively good but for the propser it is relatively bad.
+The basic summary of this is that privacy for the offerer is relatively good but for the proposer it is relatively bad.

 It's important to note that even if you do the bet privately (via direct messages) a blockchain observer can easily distinguish bet transactions from normal transactions with this protocol.
 Here's an [example transaction](https://mempool.space/tx/31e515c9316699f82887c68dc2dff04ff72b598e7e41a2f5cd0fccbc09379106) which shows what it looks like when a bet is claimed.